surftrips.co

 Frequently asked

-Blind Creek Park is a mixed break suited for beginner to advanced surfers.
-Confident beginners can give it a go on small days.
+Blind Creek Park is a mixed bottom, fickle sand-filled reef walls, high-tide only, break suited for beginner through advanced surfers.
+Beginners can give it a go on the smaller end of the size range.

 Blind Creek Park